rohan911438/Avalanche-AI-copilot/README.md

 - **MetaMask Integration**: Connect your wallet to sign and pay for deployment transactions
 - **Network Selection**: Choose between Fuji Testnet and Mainnet for deployment
 - **Snowtrace Explorer Integration**: View deployed contracts on the blockchain explorer
+- **OpenZeppelin Integration**: Use of vendored OpenZeppelin contracts for security and standardization

 ## 🏗️ System Architecture